sgurungp/playground/README.md

 # playground
-Place to dump code snippets, notes and so on
+Place to dump code snippets, notes and so on, prior to more rigorous categorization (or removal).